Hashim Thaçi: Foreign policy

-In January 2018, Thaçi said that Kosovo would have supported U.S. President Trump's decision to relocate the U.S. embassy from Tel Aviv to Jerusalem, which would have made it the only Muslim-majority nation to do so.
-But Thaçi told the Albanian newspaper Express that if his country was handed full membership of the global body, it would vote "all the time" with the U.S., even on the resolution motioned last month to protest Trump's decision.
-Thaçi met with Donald Trump on the sidelines of the United Nations General Assembly in September 2017 in New York, and invited Trump to visit Pristina, the capital of Kosovo.
+In January 2018, Thaçi said that Kosovo would have supported U.S. president Donald Trump's decision to relocate the U.S. embassy from Tel Aviv to Jerusalem, which would have made it the only Muslim-majority nation to do so.
+Thaçi told Express that if his country was given full United Nations membership, it would vote "all the time" with the U.S., even on the resolution motioned last month to protest Trump's decision.
+Thaçi met with Trump on the sidelines of the United Nations General Assembly in September 2017 in New York, inviting him to visit Pristina, the capital of Kosovo.
 According to local media, he said their meeting was "exceptionally friendly, warm."

-“The Head of State thanked President Trump for his personal support for Kosovo,” his office said in a statement, calling the U.S. a "strategic partner" and saying the support of Washington was "crucial to the peace, stability and overall development of Kosovo and the region."
+"The Head of State thanked President Trump for his personal support for Kosovo," his office said in a statement, calling the U.S. a "strategic partner" and saying the support of Washington was "crucial to the peace, stability and overall development of Kosovo and the region."
 Thaçi told Pristina-based broadcaster RTV21, "President Trump, like all other U.S. presidents, has a clear vision for Kosovo.
 It is unique support to our country.
 He said that Kosovo is a wonderful country and that we are a wonderful people."

 On 26 November 2019, an earthquake struck Albania.
 President Thaçi was part of a presidential delegation that visited the earthquake epicentre and expressed his condolences on behalf of Kosovo.
-In 2019 he met with Trump's Special Envoy Grenell, and in February 2020 signed an agreement with Serbia's president Vučić.
+In 2019 he met with Trump's special envoy Grenell, and in February 2020 signed an agreement with Serbia's president Vučić.

 Resignation and arrest

-On 24 April 2020, the Kosovo Specialist Chambers and Specialist Prosecutor's Office located in The Hague filed a ten-count Indictment for the Court’s consideration, charging Hashim Thaçi, Kadri Veseli and others for crimes against humanity and war crimes, including murder, enforced disappearance of persons, persecution, and torture.
-The indictment charges the suspects with approximately 100 murders of Kosovo Albanians, Serbs, Roma, and political opponents.
-Thaçi was at the time on a diplomatic visit to the United States, but returned to Kosovo on learning of the indictment.
+On 24 April 2020, the Kosovo Specialist Chambers and Specialist Prosecutor's Office (KSC) located in The Hague filed a ten-count indictment for the court's consideration, charging Hashim Thaçi, Kadri Veseli and others for crimes against humanity and war crimes, including murder, enforced disappearance of persons, persecution, and torture.
+The indictment charged the suspects with approximately 100 murders of Kosovo Albanians, Serbs, Roma, and political opponents.
+According to the press release, the specialist prosecutor stated that it was necessary to make the issue public due to repeated efforts by Thaçi and Veseli to obstruct and undermine the Kosovo Specialist Chambers.
+Thaçi was then on a diplomatic visit to the United States, but returned to Kosovo on learning of the indictment.

-On 5 November 2020, Thaçi announced his resignation to reporters “to protect the integrity of the presidency of Kosovo”.
-He was arrested the same day and transferred to the Hague.
-Thaçi was replaced by the Speaker of the Assembly of Kosovo Vjosa Osmani.
+On 5 November 2020, Thaçi announced his resignation to reporters "to protect the integrity of the presidency of Kosovo".
+He was arrested the same day and transferred to The Hague.
+Thaçi was replaced by the speaker of the Assembly of Kosovo, Vjosa Osmani.